open-telemetry/opentelemetry.io/content/en/docs/languages/js/propagation.md

 ## Manual context propagation

-In some cases, it is not possible to propagate context automatically as outlined in previous section.
+In some cases, it is not possible to propagate context automatically as outlined in the previous section.
 There might not be an instrumentation library that matches a library you're using to have services communicate with one another.
 Or you might have requirements that these libraries can't fulfill even if they existed.